shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

 ## Architecture

 ### Cart layers
-Inside the calculation process, the cart passes through different states.
-To provide a valid state for each service layer the this states are reflected in different classes:
+The cart passes through different states during the calculation process.
+In order to provide a valid state for each service layer, the states are reflected in different classes:
 * `CartBundle\Domain\Cart\Cart`
-    * Defines which line items has to be calculated inside the process
+    * Defines which line items have to be calculated inside the process
 * `CartBundle\Domain\Cart\ProcessorCart`
-    * Defines which line items already calculated and which deliveries already generated
+    * Defines which line items have already been calculated and which deliveries have been generated
 * `CartBundle\Domain\Cart\CalculatedCart`
     * Contains a list of all calculated line items
     * Contains a collection of all generated deliveries
-    * Has a calculated price with summed taxes, tax rules and net or gross prices
+    * Has a calculated price with total tax amounts, tax rules and net or gross prices

 ### Processor concept
 The following diagram shows the architecture behind the cart process for product calculation:

 ![image](img/img.001.png)

-The cart calculation are done over the `CartBundle\Domain\Cart\CartCalculator` class.
+The cart calculation is done in the `CartBundle\Domain\Cart\CartCalculator` class.
-This class contains a list of `CartBundle\Domain\Cart\CartProcessorInterface` which are the access points for the shopware core and third party developers in the cart process.
+This class contains a list of `CartBundle\Domain\Cart\CartProcessorInterface`, which are the access points for the Shopware core and third party developers in the cart process.
 ```php
 interface CartProcessorInterface
 {